booch/presentations/Ruby_Preserves/slides.md

 * Note that the DataMapper Ruby gem didn't actually use the Data Mapper pattern
     * It used the Active Record pattern
 * Python's SQL Alchemy uses the Data Mapper pattern
-    * This library is very highly regarded --- basically *the* Python ORM
+    * This library is very highly regarded
+    * Basically *the* Python ORM

 ---